neogeographica/quakesounds/README.md

 settings.
 If it is set, then it is used to resolve any relative paths in the pak_paths list.
 The `pause_on_exit` setting mentioned earlier is another optional setting.
 You can set the `verbose` setting to True for more logging.
-You can set `out_working_dir` to control where the output files are generated.
+You can set `out_working_dir` to specify the directory where the output files are placed.

 The remaining optional settings are more situational, but it's worth having a look at their descriptions to see what's available.